 Because he doesn’t say no, she doesn’t say no, and you know about it.
 That’s about it.

 So, you’re probably asking now, where’s the tip on how to spice up our sex life?
 And this is it, understand this system of boundaries and overlaps.
 If you do, you’ll see there are really only three options:

 Opportunities To Spice Up Your Sex Life

 - Grow the “known boundaries” box.
 This is the easiest one.
-Go online, learn about all the activities out there, think about them, talk about them, and figure out which ones sit within your boundary and which ones don’t.
+Checkout Our Sexploration List.
+It has pages and pages of activities you can discuss together to increase your “known” box.
+Think about them, talk about them, and figure out which ones sit within your boundary and which ones don’t.
 This is what all the “sex tip” articles are about, growing your “known boundaries” box.

 - Grow your personal boundaries box.
 This is much harder because it involves real change.
 Most people have some boundaries that are only there because it’s a personal preference.
 There is no moral or societal reason for them.
 I see so many posts/emails/messages about husbands and wives lamenting that their spouse demands oral sex, but won’t reciprocate.
 This is absolutely ridiculous in my opinion.
 That sounds like a perfect time to grow your boundary.
 I’m not suggesting you step into any “morally gray” areas, just that you evaluate your sets of “approved sexual activities” and “not approved sexual activities” and figure out if it’s approved or not approved for a reason.

 - Grow your partners boundaries.
 This is impossible.
 You cannot change your partner.
 People change themselves.
 You may be a catalyst for change, an inspiration to change, but you can’t change them.
 If they have boundaries that to you make no sense, I say go ahead and challenge them (verbally challenge them, don’t go forcing your spouse!).
 Ask why it’s a boundary, start to dialogue about it.